maxence-charriere/go-app/docs/web/documents/static-resources.md

 ## Setup Custom Web directory

-By default relative to the server executable, The `web` directory can be configured to be located in other locations such as a different local directory or a remote bucket.
+By default relative to the working directory, the `web` directory can be configured to be located in other locations such as a different local directory or a remote bucket.

 Keep in mind that **wherever the directory is located, static resources will always be accessible from `/web/RESOURCE_NAME` in code**.